 Vincent van Gogh

-Van Gogh is known for being psychologically unstable, but his arts are among the most famous and popular of all time.
-Van Gogh’s technique of painting with flurries of thick brushstrokes made up of vivid colors squeezed straight from the tube would inspire subsequent generations of artists.
+Van Gogh is known for being psychologically unstable, but his arts are among the most popular and most famous artists of all time.
+Van Gogh’s technique of painting with flurries of thick brushstrokes made up of vivid colours squeezed straight from the tube would inspire subsequent generations of artists.

 Leonardo da Vinci